NorthernPlatanus/BlumGame/README.md

 ## Installation and usage
 You need to have node.js and npm installed.
 You can install npm right with the node.js installer.
 After installing node.js, download the source code:

 1. **On Windows**: Click the green "Code" button in the top right corner, then select "Download ZIP".
+Or just click [this link](https://github.com/NorthernPlatanus/BlumGame/archive/refs/heads/main.zip).
 2. **On Linux**: You can download the source code with this command:
    ```wget https://github.com/NorthernPlatanus/BlumGame.git```